Hirsch weight-filtered log crystalline complex and Hirsch weight-filtered log crystalline dga of a proper SNCL scheme in characteristic p>0: Introduction

+In this book, in order to give applications for the (integral) log crystalline cohomology sheaf of a proper SNCL scheme in characteristic $p>0$, we define the (derived) Hirsch extension obtained by the PD-polynomial algebra $\Gam_A(M)$ generated by $M$ over $A$ (\cite[Appendix A]{bob}) for a certain complex instead of the Hirsch extension of a dga obtained by ${\rm Sym}_A(M)$.
+We call this extension the {\it $($derived$)$ PD-Hirsch extension} of the complex.
+An example of a PD-Hirsch extension has first appeared in an article by Kim and Hain (\cite{kiha}), which will be explained later.

-To explain our motivation for studying the derived PD-Hirsch extension defined in this article, let us first raise fundamental problems on the log crystalline cohomology of a proper SNCL scheme over a family of log points.
+To explain our motivation for studying the (derived) PD-Hirsch extension, let us raise a fundamental problem on the log crystalline cohomology sheaf of a proper SNCL scheme over a family of log points in characteristic $p>0$.